Review The Alpha FavUke Grappling Dummy

 - It is customizable

-They don’t really give you ideas like that.
-What would also be awesome is to say, “listen, if you’re gonna fill this up with this much polyfill, you need 20 pounds of polyfill to fill this capacity.
-This is how much it’s going to cost you and then this is this is how much it’s going to weigh”.
+They don’t give you ideas like that.
+What would also be awesome is to say, “Listen, if you’re gonna fill this up with this much polyfill, you need 20 pounds of polyfill to fill this capacity.
+This is how much it’s going to cost you and then this is how much it’s going to weigh”.

-So obviously 20 pounds polyfill is gonna be 20 extra pounds.
+So obviously 20 pounds of polyfill is gonna be 20 extra pounds.
 So what’s the total weight?
-I mean, I guess you could figure that out but it would be nice if they kind of did that for you, so you could say okay I want a 40 pound dummy, or I want a 30 pound dummy, or whatever and kind of what that would look like.
-That would be really helpful.
+I mean, I guess you could figure that out but it would be nice if they kind of did that for you, so you could say okay I want a 440-pound dummy, or I want a 330-pound dummy, or whatever, and kind of what that would look like.
+That would be helpful.

-For the arms, both openings are pretty small, so I just put t-shirts in there.
-It’s the same for the head, I put t-shirts in the head and then I basically just stuffed as much polyfill as I could.
-I got about a two or five pound box of polyfill and stuffed it in the grappling dummy.
+For the arms, both openings are pretty small, so I just put T-shirts in there.
+It’s the same for the head, I put t-shirts in the head and then I bust stuffed as much polyfill as I could.
+I got about a two or five-pound box of polyfill and stuffed it in the grappling dummy.

-The Alpha Grappling Dummy is still plenty light, I mean I can just lift him up pretty easily.
+The Alpha Grappling Dummy is still plenty light, I mean I can just lift him pretty easily.
 Having said all that, I’ve seen some pretty creative ideas on YouTube.
-There’s people taking PVC pipes, cutting into size.
+People are taking PVC pipes, and cutting them into size.
 You know, giving the grappling dummy a skeletal structure that they could work with.